Join our mailing list and stay up to date with the progress and opportunities at the Victorian Pride Centre

 Community Advocate, Performance Artist

-Melbourne based LGBTIQ+ community advocate Amao is New Zealand born and of of Samoan descent.
+Melbourne based LGBTIQA+ community advocate Amao is New Zealand born and of of Samoan descent.
 One of eight siblings, her family first migrated to Australia in the 1980’s.

 She is currently engaged in private consultation work and performance art.